clu-ling/py-processors/docs/example.md

 ## Allocating memory

 By default, the server will be run with 3GB of RAM.
-You might be able to get be with a little less, though.
+You might be able to get by with a little less, though.
 You can start the server with a different amount of memory with the `jvm_mem` parameter:

 ```python
 from processors import *